MR-JLTC/TODO_LIST/README.md

  ## Installation Process

-To install the `GradeMaster` program, follow these steps:
+To install the `TODO_LIST` program, follow these steps:

 1. Clone the repository to your local machine:
 ```